isam10/dsa_tutor/README.md

 # 🧠 DSA Tutor – Personalized Learning with AI
+(basic still working on it)

 > An AI-powered web app that guides users through Data Structures & Algorithms from basics to advanced, offering customized learning paths, progress tracking, and interactive support.